-6. How Do We Get There?
+How Do We Get There?

-We have about 40 years to work hard in order for the people living in the year 2060 and beyond to have the life-style envisaged for them.
-Our work can be considered as rendering of the most effective service to the generations who need it most.
+We have about 50 years to work hard in order for the people living in the year 2060 and beyond to have the life-style envisaged for them.
+Our work can be considered as rendering of an effective service to the generations who need it most.
 We can start by taking the following steps, and enjoy doing it.

-- 1. Form small circles of people interested to become truly happy; people who do away with the notion of wealth, fame and power for securing happiness.
-We call them happiness circles. - 2.
-Members of the happiness circles should evaluate their degrees of happiness, following the procedure discussed above and outlined in detail in Ref.
+- 1. Form small circles of people interested to become truly happy; people who do away with the notion of wealth, fame and power for securing happiness. - 2.
+Members of the circle should evaluate their degrees of happiness, following the procedure discussed above and outlined in detail in Ref.
 [1].
 They should identify the factors contributing to their happiness, or detracting from it.
 There are generally many elements in the physical- and emotional misery categories that we all possess.
-They should all be considered. - 3.
-Identify the elements of miseries that majority of people in the happiness circles are suffering from.
+They should all be considered.

+- 3. Identify the elements of miseries that majority of people in the circle are suffering from.
 Make a list of them. - 4.
 First identify methods to reduce and eliminate physical misery elements in the group.
 For the emotional misery elimination, determine the human values or qualities, cultivation of which can reduce or eliminate those misery items [1]. - 5.
 Make an effort to cultivate human values which can best eradicate the misery elements identified.
 Allow about one month for each human value to be cultivated.
-One can follow the procedure described in detail in Ref.
+One can follow the detailed procedure outlined in Ref.
 [1].
-The human values recommended are [1, 15]: 1.
-Desire and motivation for rendering the most effective and unselfish service to those who need it most, with unconditional love for them, 2.
-Acceptance of others as they are, 3.
-Courage, 4.
-Devotion, 5.
-Dignity, 6.
-Discipline, 7.
-Enthusiasm, 8.
-Ethics, 9.
-Forgiveness, 10.
-Generosity, 11.
-Gratitude, 12.
-Honesty and Humility, 13.
-Hope, 14.
-Integrity, 15.
-Justice, 16.
-Love and respect for all beings, 17.
-Moderation, 18.
-Motivation, 19.
-Optimism, 20.
-Patience, 21.
-Persistence, 22.
-Respect, 23.
-Responsibility, 24.
-Sacrifice, 25.
-Self-confidence, 26.
-Sincerity, 27.
-Stewardship for nature and the natural environment 28.
-Tolerance, 29.
-Truth, 30.
-Wishing Well.
+The human values recommended are [1, 15]:

+1. Desire and motivation for rendering the most effective and unselfish service to those who need it most, with unconditional love for them,

+- 2. Acceptance of others as they are,

+- 3. Courage,

+- 4. Devotion,

+- 5. Dignity

+- 6. Discipline

+- 7. Enthusiasm,

+- 8. Ethics

+- 9. Forgiveness,

+- 10. Generosity,

+- 11. Gratitude,

+- 12. Humility,

+- 13. Hope,

+- 14. Integrity,

+- 15. Justice,

+- 16. Love and respect for all beings,

+- 17. Moderation,

+- 18. Motivation,

+- 19. Optimism,

+- 20. Patience,

+- 21. Persistence,

+- 22. Respect,

+- 23. Responsibility,

+- 24. Sacrifice,

+- 25. Self-confidence,

+- 26. Sincerity,

+- 27. Stewardship for nature and the natural environment

+- 28. Tolerance,

+- 29. Truth,

+- 30. Wishing Well.